aarshparashar/flask-ecr-ecs/README.md

     - Mention the ECR repository name in `main.yml` for push by GitHub Actions.

 15. **Test and Debug the Pipeline**
-    - Test and debug the GitHub Actions pipeline.
+    - Test and debug the GitHub Actions pipeline by setting up the GitHub repository, committing, and pushing code to it.

 16. **AWS ECS Service Setup**
     - In AWS ECS, create a service with rolling release update enabled, using the newly created image from the ECR private repository with the "latest" tag using its URI.